fourstix/Elfos-TMS9118-Demos/README.md

 ## fivesprites_noq
 Same five sprites demo program as above, except this version does not change the Q bit during the demo.
 Press Input to end.

+## hello
+The program displays the greeting "Hello,World!" in white text on a blue background.

 ## lena
 This program displays a bitmap of the model Lena Forsen.